pofl/proxymcproxface/termpaper/termpaper.md

 PostgreSQL is used for data storage.
 PostgreSQL (hereafter referred to as Postgres) is a relational database management system.
 The code connects to it by means of a library which implements the Postgres wire protocol.

-The data that needs to be stored - and consequently the database schema - is determined by the requirements stated in the task description.
-As specified in the task description the application should be able to display the following
-information:

-- The following detail information of all collected HTTP(S) proxies can be
-  displayed:
-    - IP address
-    - port number
-    - date of the last successful basic functionality test
-    - date when the address was last found in any proxy list
-    - date when the address was first found in any proxy list
-- The following information can be displayed for each proxy list provider:
-    - base address (URL) of the proxy list
-    - details on extracting the HTTP(S) proxy addresses from the list *
-    - date of the last successful update of the proxy list
-    - date of the last attempt to update
-    - number of records found on last update *
-    - indication of an error that occurred during the last update *
-- The following information of all available test URLs can be displayed:
-    - test URL
-    - details of functionality test validation *
-    - the date of the last successful functionality test *

-__*__ These requirements are not fulfilled by the code

 In a real software project, a diligent software developer would use the third normal form to design the database schema.
 In a real software project it would